Achievable logoAchievable logo

 United Parcel Service, Inc.

-Tombstones typically are published in newspapers and online outlets.
-They are the only form of legal advertising the SEC allows during the cooling off period.
-The tombstone contains factual pieces of information that don’t “pump up” or recommend the issue in any way.
+Tombstones are typically published in newspapers and online outlets.
+They’re the only form of legal advertising the SEC allows during the cooling off period.
+A tombstone includes factual information and avoids language that would “pump up” or recommend the issue.

 Typical tombstone information